Hong Xiuquan: Death

 In the spring of 1864, Tianjing was besieged and dangerously low on food supplies.
 Hong's solution was to order his subjects to eat manna, which had been translated into Chinese as sweetened dew and a medicinal herb.
 Hong himself gathered weeds from the grounds of his palace, which he then ate.
 Hong fell ill in April 1864, possibly due to his ingestion of the weeds, and died on 1 June 1864.
 Although Hong likely died of his illness, suicide by poison has also been suggested.
-He was buried in a yellow-silk shroud without a coffin in the bare ground, per Taiping custom, near the former Ming Imperial Palace.
+He was buried in a yellow-silk shroud without a coffin according to Taiping custom, near the former Ming Imperial Palace.
 He was succeeded by his teenage son, Hong Tianguifu.

 On 30 July 1864, Qing forces exhumed, beheaded, and cremated Hong Xiuquan's body.
-Zeng Guofan had ordered this done to verify Hong Xiuquan's death.
-The ashes were blasted out of a cannon in order to ensure that his remains have no resting place as eternal punishment for the uprising.
+Zeng Guofan (one of the prominent Qing generals) had ordered this done to verify Hong Xiuquan's death.
+The ashes were blasted out of a cannon to ensure that his remains had no resting place, as an eternal punishment for the uprising.